Letztes Update: 31. Mai 2025

 Antwort der Redaktion

-Christianity holds a significant place in Lebanon's religious landscape.
-The Maronite Church, an Eastern Catholic Church, is the largest Christian denomination in the country.
-Other Christian groups include Greek Orthodox, Armenian Apostolic, and various Protestant communities.
-The Christian population plays a crucial role in Lebanon's cultural and political life, contributing to the country's pluralistic society.
+Christianity has a significant presence in Lebanon, with Maronite Catholics being the largest Christian denomination.
+Other Christian groups include Greek Orthodox, Armenian Apostolic, and Protestant communities.
+The Christian population plays a vital role in the country's cultural and political landscape.

 Last updated 3 mins ago